Courses & Units

 Introduction

-XAB084 Introductory Scientific Principles is designed to give you the fundamental foundation knowledge in both theoretical and practical science.
-The unit will introduce you to the importance of engaging with scientific thinking and reasoning, methodology, precision and accuracy in measurement, written scientific communication, relevant scientific theory, and concepts in multiple science disciplines (streams), through practical skills that will support your further studies.
-The major concepts covered in this unit are scientific thinking, properties and structures of matter, briefly elements, ions and compounds, lab skills, and written communication skills to report on experimental outcomes.
-In the Psychology stream, you will review sensation, perception, consciousness, sleep, brain anatomy, injury and plasticity.
-In the Biology stream, you will review key principles in biology, maintenance and regulation of life processes, continuity of life, and organisms and their environment.
-In the Chemistry stream, you will review stoichiometric principles, chemistry of life, and neurochemistry.
+XAB084 Introductory Scientific Principles is designed to give you the foundation knowledge in both theoretical and practical science.
+The unit will introduce you to the importance of engaging with scientific thinking and reasoning, methodology, precision and accuracy in measurement, written scientific communication, by developing practical skills and using relevant scientific theory and concepts in multiple science disciplines that will support your further studies.
+The major concepts covered in this unit are scientific thinking, properties and structures of matter, elements, ions and compounds, basic laboratory skills by collecting, analysing and representing data and finally written communication skills to report on experimental outcomes.
+In the Psychology focus, you will review sensation, perception, consciousness, sleep; and brain anatomy, injury and plasticity and disorders.
+In the Biology focus, you will review key principles in biology, cells, maintenance and regulation of life processes, continuity of life, and organisms and their environment.
+In the Chemistry focus, you will review chemical formulae, writing equations, stoichiometric principles, chemistry of life, and introductory carbon chemistry.
+You will use laboratory skills and content knowledge from both the general scientific concepts and from your two chosen focus areas, to conduct experiments to collect and analyse data, to be presented in a scientific report.
 This unit is a part of the Diploma of Pharmacy Studies, and Diploma of University Studies (Science, Paramedicine, and Psychology specialisations).
-For completion of this unit, you are required to choose two streams as appropriate for your specialisation.

 Summary